-Initially Mentored by Alex Karpovsky (Girls) and Chris Chan Roberson (NYU), Eden spent the subsequent decade dipping her toe into - okay, diving headfirst into - production; learning the ropes by taking every available creative and/or behind-the-camera role available.
-Once in a while she also wound up in front of the camera (but only when coerced.)
+Mentored by Alex Karpovsky (Girls) and Chris Chan Roberson (NYU Tisch School of the Arts), Eden spent the subsequent decade dipping their toe into - okay, diving headfirst into - production; learning the ropes by taking every available creative and/or behind-the-camera role available.

-Other memorable and high profile clients include; Bloomberg Philanthropies, Bloomberg LP, Huffington Post, Kia, 9/11 Memorial & Museum, Friends of the Highline, Zeiss, Steve Madden, Carlo’s Bakery, Screenvision, Telemundo, Verizon, Regeneron, Sanofi, 92Y, Facebook, Memorial Sloan Kettering, NYU Langone, The Corcoran Group, Nuance Communications, Kyocera, IEEE,
+High Profile Clients include; Magnolia Network, Discovery+, Huffington Post, Ryot Studios, Kia, 9/11 Memorial & Museum, Friends of the Highline, Zeiss, Steve Madden, Carlo’s Bakery, Screenvision, Telemundo, Verizon, Regeneron, Sanofi, 92Y, Facebook, Memorial Sloan Kettering, and NYU Langone, and Dropbox.

 Beauty Clients; Condé Nast, Vogue, Allure, La Mer, Esteé Lauder, and Maybelline.

 Celebrities; President Barack Obama, Storm Reid, Hailee Steinfeld, Michaela Jae Rodriguez, Julia Garner,Jon Stewart, Robert De Niro, Rosie Perez, John Cleese, Michael R. Bloomberg, Susan Surandon, Andrea Londo, and Radha Agrawal.

 Co-leader of Filmshop NoBro

 Creative Director for Filmshop Exhibition